 When either terminal has regained synchronism on the failed regular link, it will begin both its one-minute and emergency proving periods.
+However, if synchronism had been continuously maintained at one end during the failure, this exchange need not start a new proving period.
 When the received signal unit error rate has remained acceptable for the one-minute proving period, the exchange will cease sending faulty-link information by replacing the changeover signals (if it is sending changeover signals) with SYUs (plus ACUs).